MING-ZCH/CII-Bench/README.md

 #### Custom Model

-For models that don't support acceleration frameworks, you can manually add model inference files in the `src/infer/models` directory, such as `Idefics2`.
-After modifying the inference file and completing the model configuration, execute the following script to run inference.
+For models that are not supported by inference frameworks, you can manually add model inference files in the `src/infer/models` directory, such as `idefics2.py`.
+After adding the inference code and modifying the model configs, execute the following script to run inference.

 ```shell
 python infer/infer.py --config config/config_cii.yaml --split CII --mode none --model_name idefics2-8b --output_dir results_cii --batch_size 4